March 25, 2022 Update: The “Data Scopes, Categories and Elements” section provides help for how to classify IT Configuration Items (CIs).

 Moderately Sensitive or Yellow Data

 Moderately sensitive data includes data where unauthorized disclosure or loss poses a moderate to low risk or impact to the university or its affiliates.
-Examples include date of birth, race, gender, transcripts, and disability status or type.
+Examples include date of birth, race, gender, and transcripts.

 Data that is created or collected within the university’s data environment without having been classified by the data stewards must be controlled at a minimum as moderately sensitive/yellow until final classification is assigned.